aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/datalabels/_index.md

 ```

-the separator type used for the data labels on a chart.
+Gets the separator type used for the data labels on a chart.
 To set custom separator, please set the property [getSeparatorType()](../../com.aspose.cells/datalabels\#getSeparatorType--) as DataLabelsSeparatorType.CUSTOM and then specify the expected value for [getSeparatorValue()](../../com.aspose.cells/datalabels\#getSeparatorValue--).

 **Returns:**
 int